AppEnlight/appenlight/README.md

 Automatic Installation
 ======================

-Use the ansible scripts in the `/automation` directory to build complete instance of application You can also use `packer` files in `/automation/packer` to create whole VM's for KVM and VMWare.
+Use the ansible scripts in the `automation` repository to build complete instance of application You can also use `packer` files in `automation/packer` to create whole VM's for KVM and VMWare.

 Manual Installation
 ===================